komodorio/komoplane/README.md

 Milestone 1: Local helm install, images in registry, user analytics

-help buttons to explain and link to CP learning
+help buttons in page header to explain and link to CP learning

 Make event type be aligned better in event list